Financial Inclusion

 7. Next Steps

-Key actions in relation to Financial Inclusion, are:
+Key actions in relation to financial inclusion, are:

-- Promotion of financial inclusion related matters with relevant stakeholders and residents;
+- Promotion of financial inclusion related matters with relevant stakeholders and residents.

 - Seeking wider community and stakeholder views on financial inclusion matters.